TinyD\'ej\`aVu: Smaller RAM and Faster Inference with Neural Networks on MCUs for Sensor Data Streams: Experiments and Discussion

-To explore the generality and capability of \methodName, here we choose models among a zoo of diverse hybrid architectures and tasks.
-TC-CNN \cite{huang2024tinychirp}, TEMPONet \cite{zanghieri_robust_2020} and ResTCN \cite{bai_empirical_2018} uses convolutions and pooling as feature extractor, followed by dense blocks for classification or generation.
-In contrast, CET-S \cite{rohr_transformer_2023} and TC-TFM \cite{huang2024tinychirp} used Transformer blocks as the final processing stage.
-Input window sizes were kept consistent with those used in the original studies.
-Additionally, we analyze the impact of varying overlap rates on computation latency.

-As depicted in \cref{fig:ram-usage}, \methodName achieved at least 60\% \ac{RAM} usage reduction compared to the vanilla.
-The most significant savings were observed with TC-TFM and TC-CNN, which exhibited exceptional efficiency gains.
-These models feature relatively small receptive fields compared to their large input window sizes (e.g., 48K vs. 3), offering substantial optimization opportunities for \methodName through the conversion of temporal operators into \acp{SSM}.
 Additionally, enabling BF16 further contributes to RAM savings.
 An exception was observed with CET-S: upon deeper investigation, we found that its Transformer block contains an attention layer modeled as a \ac{GTA}, which dominates overall memory consumption.
-As a result, BF16 had limited impact on RAM reduction for this model compared to the others.
+As a result, BF16 had limited impact on \ac{RAM} reduction for this model compared to the others.